 (d) states that:

-(i) the CDR consumer can request the data holder to disclose the corrected CDR data to the accredited person; and
+(i) the CDR consumer can request the CDR participant to disclose the corrected CDR data to the accredited person; and

 (ii) if such a request is made, the corrected CDR data will be so disclosed.

 Note 1: For paragraph (d), see subsection 56EN(4) of the Act.